Studios DAR Sutton

 - Magnificent mountainous area in the Eastern Townships

 - Renovated barn, dating from the last century, at the entrance of a seven-acre cultural park, situated near a creek and within walking distance of the heart of Sutton.

 - Washer and dryer

-- Supplies and meals are the artist’s responsibility.
+- Transportation and meals are the responsibility of the artist.

-- A contract will be signed with the selected artists specifying the responsibilities of each party.
+- A contract will be signed with selected artists specifying the responsibilities of each party.

-- Facilitate the exchange and cooperation between the invited artists and the local artist community.
+- Facilitate the exchange and cooperation between the invited artists and artists from the local community.